-A few things to know: One: Nighttime potty training can be done.
+Before we dive into the question of when to start nighttime potty training, a few things to know: One: Nighttime potty training can be done.
 But two: It can take a little time and that’s totally natural.
 And three: We’re here to help.
-Read on as we walk you through the worries and how-to tips to get you as simply as possible to the other (dryer) side.
+Read on as we walk you through the worries and how-to tips to get you as simply as possible to the other (dryer) side of your toddler’s potty training journey.

 How to Know if Your Child is Ready for Nighttime Potty Training

-Just as with many milestones, every child has their own unique path, so pay attention to your child’s signals to decide when their timing is right.
-Some children may be ready at around age 3, others may be closer to age 4, 5, or later.
+Just as with many milestones, every child has their own unique path, so pay attention to your child’s signals to decide when to start nighttime potty training.
+Some children may be ready for potty training at around age 3, others may be closer to age 4, 5, or later.
 Talk to your pediatrician if you’re having any concerns.

 It can also be wise to wait until your child is out of their crib and sleeping in a toddler bed as it helps if your child can easily get to the bathroom should they need to go.